 We had that feeling multiplied by 1,000 last week.

-B was in the hospital with pneumonia.
-Again.
-We knew we weren’t coming home when we went to the ER that night, so of course, several books were packed in our bag.
+B was in the hospital again.
+We knew we weren’t coming home when we went to the ER the night we were admitted, so of course, several books were packed in our bag.

 Home Sweet Home was the perfect one to have with us while we were there.

 This engaging, imaginative, lift-the-BIG-flap board book easily kept B’s attention once she started to feel better.
 It’s such an excellent book to begin showing your little one animals in their natural habitats.

 Baby Owl is on an adventure– she flies through the forest, over the river, to the mountain, and through an icy land before finally coming home to her nest– her favorite place.